flowplayer/apple-sdk-releases/MIGRATION.md

 ## 1. Introduction

-This guide serves as a comprehensive resource for migrating existing projects that currently utilize our legacy iOS and tvOS SDKs to our new multi-platform Wowza Flowplayer iOS and tvOS SDKs.
+This guide is a resource for migrating existing projects currently utilizing our legacy iOS and tvOS SDKs to our new multi-platform Wowza Flowplayer Apple SDK.
 You can find step-by-step instructions and explanations to ensure a smooth and successful migration.

-Migrating to the new Wowza Flowplayer Apple SDKs offers several significant advantages:
+Migrating to the new Wowza Flowplayer Apple SDK offers several significant advantages:

-- The SDK has been optimized to be four times lighter, resulting in reduced resource consumption within your application.
+- The SDK was optimized to be four times lighter, resulting in reduced resource consumption within your application.
 - The new SDK exposes a much richer API, providing developers with greater flexibility and control over the Wowza Flowplayer integration.
 - The latest SDK incorporates numerous enhancements and new functionalities, making it superior to its predecessors in every aspect.